 Christmas time is an opportunity to try all those mouthwatering recipes for traditional dishes and cookies from Austria, Germany and Switzerland.

-The two following recipes will bring typical Austrian and German flavors to your kitchen!
+The two following recipes from Spice Kitchen that will bring typical Austrian and German flavors to your kitchen!

 Tafelspitz with Horseradish Sauce (Tafelspitz mit Meerrettichsauce)

 3 lbs. boneless beef rump roast, sirloin tip or bottom round (lean)

 1 medium-size carrot, peeled and thinly sliced